AndreLouisCaron/openssl-windows-binaries/README.md

 This all depends on what build system you use.
 The `test/` folder has an example that shows how to consume this with [CMake](https://cmake.org/).

+CMake's built-in `FindOpenSSL` module is very convenient, but it has a few shortcomings in my opinion regardless of the DLL or static variant that you use.
+See the `test/` folder for a fully working example.

+### Using the DLL variant

+This is the default build for OpenSSL and suits Linux systems very well because it allows your Linux distribution to patch OpenSSL bug fixes without you having to recompile all your OpenSSL-based applications.
+However, I find it cumbersome to work with on Windows, were we cannot install OpenSSL DLL in a central location for multiple applications.

-On Windows, I highly recommend copying the `.dll` files and installing them alongside your application.
-On some machines, you can simply add the OpenSSL binaries onto `PATH`, but this is unreliable because:
+On some machines, you can simply extract the binaries in their default location (e.g. where `nmake install` would put them) and then add the OpenSSL binaries onto `PATH`, but this is unreliable because:

 1. Multiple applications that use the same `.dll` file name can conflict with each other.
 Your application could be broken by